These butterflies remind me of how vibrant and eye-catching the color orange is. When orange appears in the orange/yellow

 Did you learn something new from my blog?
 Does it validate and reinforce things that you already have in place in your healthy lifestyle and how or why?

-When I read your feedback it helps me, so I encourage you to share.
 Before it's time to plan new blog posts, I think about your comments.
-I aim to use that information to create new posts that will appeal to and help you.
+I aim to use your feedback to create new posts that will appeal to you.

 I'm HAPPY!
 This post has been Featured at The-Plant-Based-Potluck-Party-Link-up-98